xgi-org/xgi/docs/source/about.rst

 About
 =====

-The ``Hypergraph`` library provides data structures and algorithms for modeling and analyzing hypergraphs.
+The ``XGI`` library provides data structures and algorithms for modeling and analyzing hypergraphs.

 We provide a class for representing undirected hypergraphs and tools for analysis.